pikaju/kosame/README.md

 }
 ```

-Serializing the result of the query above using `serde_json` returns the following JSON string.
+Serializing the result of the query above using `serde_json` returns the following JSON string:

 ```json
 {
   "myId": 5,